Why Is My Florida Workers’ Compensation Attorney Setting Up Depositions and Mediations For Me?

 Generally, the attorney for the Employer/Carrier will ask to take an injured workers’ deposition.
 This typically occurs after the initial request is made for medical care, lost wages, etc., in the form of a Petition for benefits.
 The Employer/Carrier will request a deposition so they can get a better idea of how an injured worker was injured, his/her work duties at the job, who he/she reported the accident to and a list of prior injuries sustained whether on or off of the job.
 These depositions are very common.
 They occur in the majority of Florida Workers’ Compensation claims.
 Importantly, we will be there with you for the Deposition.
 You will not need to go on your own.
 Whether it’s appearing by telephone or in-person, you won’t be left alone!
 Depositions are question and answer sessions.
 You will answer questions asked by the attorney for the Florida Workers’ Compensation insurance company.
 We’ll schedule a time to discuss the deposition and prepare you for it.

 Who schedules these Depositions-The Employer/Carrier’s attorney requests and works with our office to schedule.
-However, we may take the deposition of a manger, co-worker, etc. from the employer.
+However, we may take the deposition of a manager, co-worker, etc. from the employer.
 We’ll work with the attorney for the Employer/Carrier to schedule those depositions.
 You will not need to attend the Depositions we take of members of the Employer.

-We are asked all the time why Mediations are set in our clients claims.
+We are asked all the time why Mediation is set in our clients claims.
 First-A mediation is simply an opportunity for the parties to join together with the help of a state mediator to attempt to: 1) resolve issues in the case, 2) settle the case; 3) discuss issues in the case.
 In Florida Workers’ Compensation, a Judge cannot settle your case or order either party to resolve the case.
-That’s why the mediation is an effective event to attempt to settle the case.
+That’s why mediation is an effective event to attempt to settle the case.
 There is no cost to you for State Mediations.
 These costs are paid by the State/system.
 The Mediation must be held within 130 days of the date of the Petition for Benefits that was filed.
 We will receive a date the Mediation must be set by and work with the Employer/Carrier to set a time that works for you and them.
 However, the State Mediation is automatically triggered/set due to the Petition for Benefits that is filed.
 If you’re interested in settlement right away, Mediation is the perfect time to address that.
 It’s equally just as effective to discuss authorization of medical care or payment of lost wage benefits.

 Private mediation is a great tool for potential case settlement.
 Private mediations occur outside of the State system.
 The Employer/Carrier will pay a private mediator to mediate your case.
 That mediator generally is paid by the hour and will help resolve the case/issues.
 Moreover, there tends to be less of a time crunch in the private mediations as well.